MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

 - List [Timestamp]

 > [!NOTE]
-> A bot is able to receive up to 1 MB of data from a Power Automate flow in a single action.
-There is no upper limit on the maximum size of data that a bot can pass to a Power Automate flow.
+> A bot can receive up to 1 MB of data from a Power Automate flow in a single action.
+There is no upper limit on the maximum data size that a bot can pass to a Power Automate flow.

 ### Input parameters

-To specify a flow to accept input parameters from a bot, select the **Add an input** option in the **Power Virtual Agents trigger** user interface, and then select the type a - `string`, `number`, or a `boolean`.
+To specify a flow to accept input parameters from a bot, select the **Add an input** option in the **Power Virtual Agents trigger** user interface.
+Then select the type a - `string`, `number`, or a `boolean`.

 :::image type="content" source="media/advanced-flow/PVAConnector_Inputs_1.JPG" alt-text="Power Virtual Agents trigger input types." border="false":::

 For example, you can select **Text** and **Number** to add the following input parameters to the flow:

 - **String_Input** of type `string`
-- **Number_Input** ot type `number`
+- **Number_Input** of type `number`

 :::image type="content" source="media/advanced-flow/PVAConnector_Inputs_2.JPG" alt-text="Power Virtual Agents trigger inputs." border="false":::

 ### Output parameters

-To return output parameters to the bot that can be a `string`, `number`, or a `boolean`, select **Add an output** option in **Power Virtual Agents response** user interface, and then select the type for the output.
+To return output parameters to the bot that can be a `string`, `number`, or a `boolean`, select **Add an output** option in **Power Virtual Agents response** user interface, and select the output type.

 :::image type="content" source="media/advanced-flow/PVAConnector_Output_1.JPG" alt-text="Power Virtual Agents response output types." border="false":::